 IANA Contract and Statement of Work

-The issues currently addressed in the NTIA ICANN Functions Contract and related documents would be addressed in the ICANN-PTI IANA functions contract.
+The issues currently addressed in the NTIA ICANN Functions Contract and related documents will be addressed in the ICANN-PTI IANA functions contract.
 Furthermore, the CWG-Stewardship expects that a number of existing provisions of the NTIA IANA Functions Contract will be carried over to the PTI Contract in the form of a Statement of Work (SOW), taking into account updates that will need to be made as a result of the changing relationship between IANA and ICANN as well as other recommendations outlined in Section III.
-In order for the community to have confidence in the robust and complete nature of the ICANN-PTI IANA functions contract, it is recommended to have independent legal counsel to advise on the contract.
-The ICANN bylaws would reference the need for periodic and special review of the IANA Statement of Work through the IFR.
+In order for the community to have confidence in the robust and complete nature of the ICANN-PTI IANA functions contract, it is recommended that PTI have independent legal counsel to advise on the contract.
+The ICANN bylaws will reference the need for periodic and special review of the IANA Statement of Work through the IFR.
 An overview of provisions expected to be carried over into the ICANN-PTI IANA functions contract can be found in Annex E as well as Annex S which includes a draft proposed term sheet.

 IANA Function Review

-The CWG-Stewardship recommends an IANA Function Review (IFR), which would review PTI’s performance against the ICANN-PTI Contract and the SOW.
-The IFR would be obliged to take into account multiple input sources including community comments, CSC evaluations, reports submitted by PTI, and recommendations for technical or process improvements (see Customer Standing Committee section below).
+The CWG-Stewardship recommends an IANA Function Review (IFR), which will review PTI’s performance against the ICANN-PTI Contract and the SOW.
+The IFR will be obliged to take into account multiple input sources including community comments, CSC evaluations, reports submitted by PTI, and recommendations for technical or process improvements (see Customer Standing Committee section below).
 The outcomes of reports submitted to the CSC, and reviews and comments received on these reports during the relevant time period will be included as input to the IFR.
-The IFR would also review the SOW to determine if any amendments should be recommended.
+The IFR will also review the SOW to determine if any amendments should be recommended.
 The IFR mandate is strictly limited to evaluation of PTI performance against the SOW and does not include any evaluation relating to policy or contracting issues that are not part of the ICANN-PTI IANA functions contract or the SOW.
 In particular it does not include issues related to policy development and adoption processes, or contract enforcement measures between contracted registries and ICANN.

 The first IFR is recommended to take place no more than two years after the transition is complete.
 After the initial review, the periodic IFR should occur at intervals of no more than five years.
-The IFR should be set out in the ICANN Bylaws and included as a “fundamental bylaw” resulting from the work of the CCWG-Accountability and would operate in a manner analogous to an Affirmation of Commitments (AoC) review.
-The “fundamental bylaws” would be ICANN bylaws that would require the prior approval of the multistakeholder community to adopt or amend.
+The IFR should be set out in the ICANN Bylaws and included as a “fundamental bylaw” resulting from the work of the CCWG-Accountability and will operate in a manner analogous to an Affirmation of Commitments (AoC) review.
+The “fundamental bylaws” will be ICANN bylaws that will require the prior approval of the multistakeholder community to adopt or amend.
 The approval of an ICANN fundamental bylaw could also require a higher threshold than typical bylaw amendments, for example, a supermajority.
-The members of the IANA Function Review Team (IFRT) would be selected by the Supporting Organizations and Advisory Committees and would include several liaisons from other communities.
+The members of the IANA Function Review Team (IFRT) will be selected by the Supporting Organizations and Advisory Committees and will include several liaisons from other communities.
 While the IFRT is intended to be a smaller group, it will be open to non-member “participants” in much the same way as the CWG-Stewardship is.

 While the IFR will normally be scheduled based on a regular cycle of no more than five years in line with other ICANN reviews, a Special IANA Function Review (Special IFR) may also be initiated under certain circumstances, as discussed in the following section.